kayalion/shiza/README.md

     ),
 ```

-Run the following command to optimize the autoloader from Composer:
+Save and exit the editor, then run the following command to optimize the autoloader from Composer:

 ```
 composer dump-autoload --optimize
 ```

-Next we enable and warm up the caches:
+Next, we enable and warm up the caches:

 ```
 php application/cli.php cache enable